 According to Ng the energy needed to power one A-frame is the equivalent of illuminating just one 60-watt light bulb.

-The farm's first prototype was built in 2009 and since October this year the fully operating farm has been supplying one of city's supermarkets with weekly deliveries of its greens.
+The farm’s first prototype was built in 2009 and since 2012 the fully operating farm has been supplying one of city’s supermarkets with weekly deliveries of its greens.
 The Sky Greens produce costs around 40% more than an imported Chinese equivalent.

 Singapore only produces around 7% of the vegetables it consumes.
 While Ng believes that an expansion of its system of vertical farming could increase that to 50%, food security is less of an immediate benefit than the reduction of “food miles.”